Opportunities for Connection ~ July 2019

 There are several new documents and resources available from this office that congregations should be aware of:

 - Need to write or revise your Personnel Handbook?
 After many rounds of editing and review, the Office of Church Staff Finances is pleased to present an updated Sample Personnel Policy Manual.
-This resource is posted as a Word document for ease of copying and pasting, and it lives on the Policies for Congregational Personnel page of the UUA website.

 - Trying to figure out what is appropriate compensation?
 See the Compensation Guidelines section of their Compensation Program page for a Compensation Worksheet; they even included a video (and slides from the video) with tips and reminders about each benefit line item.